wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 marks its read in a separate read table, which is essentially a lock table that has a bit for every ATT entry for every data item in the system.
 Aliasing of data items is allowed by using a hash function to map data items to read table entries.
 The transaction marks the corresponding bit of the lock table entry after computing the index of the read table entry.
 This is not needed for transactions with zero priority.
+If transactional reads or writes observe locked data items, high priority transaction always wait for the lock.
+At commit time after acquisition of the write set, the committing transaction, regardless of its priority, checks the size of the ATT.
+If table size is non-zero, then it begins forward validation against read sets of active transactions that have non-zero priority.
+The forward validation proceeds by hashing the write set into the read table, and check the priority of the transaction if a bit is marked in the corresponding entry.
+If the transaction in the ATT has higher priority than the current one, then the current transaction must abort, because otherwise it will write into the read set of a higher priority transaction.
+Transactions in ATT remove themselves from the table and clears the bits in the read table when they complete.